Improve your acting, singing, dancing, and writing skills as we create all-new, fully-staged shows during our one week summer camps.

 Sarah Grace holds a Ph.D. in Music History from the University of Washington as well as degrees in Music from the University of Portland and Portland State, and Theater for Youth and English from Concordia University.
 She has served as musical theater instructor and accompanist at Oregon Children's Theatre and has stage and music directed at Concordia University.
 Sarah Grace is currently an Instructional Designer with Concordia Online Education and has been the Program Director of MADE for Kids at Concordia since 2004.

 About MADE for Kids

-MADE for Kids is Music, Art & Drama Education, a community-oriented opportunity for children who live in North and N.E.
-Portland.
-Established by Concordia University in 1996, the program is designed to encourage underprivileged children with interactive arts experiences beyond their regular school programs.
-MADE for Kids incorporates diverse student help from Concordia's theatre, art and elementary education programs.
-Saturday Arts Carnivals and Summer Camps have featured local artists-in-residence like Will Hornyak and Tears of Joy, while some CU theatre productions and arts activities are Made for Kids.
+MADE for Kids is Music, Art, & Drama Education, a community-oriented opportunity for children who live in the Concordia neighborhood and beyond.
+Established by Concordia University in 1996, the program is designed to encourage children with interactive arts experiences beyond their regular school programs.
 This intergenerational, interscholastic experiment has been supported through grants from the Pamplin Foundation, Herbert Templeton Foundation, Autzen Foundation, Union Pacific Foundation, and the McMenamin Brothers.
-Recent MADE activities have included Concordia's own Case of the Broken Zoosafone (presented to eight neighboring Elementary schools), Aladdin (Summer Camp), Folk Tales and World Legends (presented at Faubion Elementary classrooms by Concordia education students) and the 2006 original one-act musical Mirror, Mirror, Off the Wall.
+Prior MADE activities have included Concordia's own Case of the Broken Zoosafone (presented to eight neighboring elementary schools), Folk Tales and World Legends (presented at Faubion Elementary classrooms by Concordia education students) and the original one-act musical Mirror, Mirror, Off the Wall.

-For more information contact Holly Goodrich at firstname.lastname@example.org.
+For more information, contact Sarah Grace Shewbert at email@example.com.